homebridge/ciao/README.md

 The method [updateTxt](https://developers.homebridge.io/ciao/classes/ciaoservice.html#updatetxt) can be used to update the contest of the txt exposed by the service.

-Any application should ideally hook up a listener on events like SIGTERM or SIGINT and call the [shutdown](https://developers.homebridge.io/ciao/classes/responder.html#shutdown) method of the responder object.
+Any application SHOULD hook up a listener on events like SIGTERM or SIGINT and call the [shutdown](https://developers.homebridge.io/ciao/classes/responder.html#shutdown) method of the responder object.
 This will ensure, that goodbye packets are sent out on all connected network interfaces and all hosts on the network get instantly notified of the shutdown.
+Otherwise, stale data will remain in the caches of surrounding mdns browsers.

 ### MTU